wp-plugins/mycred/readme.txt

 You can always disable parts of a hook by awarding zero points.
 Hooks that have zero points are ignored.

 == Screenshots ==

 1. **Multisites** - The myCRED Network Settings Page gives you access to the Master Template feature and the Block List.
-2. **Gateway Add-on** - Using myCRED as a Payment Gateway in your WooCommerce Shopping Cart plugin.
+2. **Gateway Add-on** - Using **my**CRED as a Payment Gateway in your WooCommerce Shopping Cart plugin.
 3. **The Log** - with the option to search or filter results.
 Each user will also get their own Log page under the "Users" menu.
 4. **Editing Users Balance** - You can edit each users point balance directly under "Edit User".
 5. **Import Add-on** - The Import Add-on allows you to import points using a CSV file or by importing existing points from your database.

 == Changelog ==

+= 1.0.5 =
+* Fixed Bug #9 - Hooks are "run" too late causing some filters/actions to never fire.
+* Request #1 - Adjust plugin to lower requirements for MySQL from 5.1 to 5.0.
+* Request #2 - Add support for Jetpack Site & Comment Subscriptions.

 = 1.0.4 =
 * Fixed Bug #6 - Transfer add-on returns "low balance" for everyone.